craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Underdark/Locations & Holdings/Forgehome.md

 ## Governance
 ### The Mayorship
-As a city-state associated with a royal kingdom, Forgehome elects a Mayor once every six years
+As a city-state associated with a royal kingdom, Forgehome elects a Mayor once every eight years, of which the previous Mayor serves two, while the new Mayor travels to the [[Darnt Hillkeep]] to personally confirm their allegiance to the [[Dwarven Kingdom Jammu]].

+Mayors can serve be re-elected into their position without restriction to the number of terms served, as was the case in the incredible 64-year